como-serializar-y-deserializar-ficheros-xml-en-c

 }

-Finally, if we extract these general methods to an external file as extension methods, the code becomes even simpler and reusable, as follows.
+Finally, if we extract these generic methods to an external file as extension methods, the code becomes even simpler and more reusable, ending up like this.

 public static class Extensions